Chicken pieces flavored with lemongrass and chilies then stir fried with vegetables and served with rice.

 Heat about 1 Tbsp oil in a large saute pan (or wok) over medium high heat.
 Add the chicken and marinade and stir fry until chicken is just browned.
 Remove chicken from pan and set aside.

-Add more oil to the pan if needed then stir fry the garlic, ginger, and chillies until fragrant (it should take less than a minute).
+Add more oil to the pan if needed then stir fry the garlic, ginger, lemongrass, and chilies until fragrant (it should take less than a minute).
 Add the onions and cook until just soft then add the veggies and stir fry until tender (lightly season the veggies, most of the saltiness will come from the fish sauce in the sauce).
 Since I added cauliflower and peas I poured in 2 Tbsp of chicken broth, covered and let it steam for a few minutes to help tenderize the veggies.

 Add the chicken back to the pan, pour in the sauce and lower the heat.
 Stir to mix and allow the sauce to thicken (you can add more chicken broth if needed) and finish cooking the chicken.
 Remove from heat and serve with rice.